scalacenter/bloop/website/content/docs/bloop-basics.md

 Such a model is relatively general so that developers can support the vast array of use cases that they need to build their code in different platform and environments.
-But it has a price and build tools eventually find a tradeoff between speed and other properties like correctness, usability and extensibility.
+But it has a price, and build tools eventually find a tradeoff between speed and other properties like correctness, usability and extensibility.